 Both propane and natural gas burn clean and effectively heat your pool.
 However, if you’re environmentally conscious, consider using propane, as it has less of an environmental impact than natural gas.

 Gas heaters work independently from the outside temperature, unlike electrical heaters, and they heat the water a lot faster.

 With the world moving towards more environmentally friendly methods, you are spoilt for choice when going the solar heater route.

 You can choose to have solar panels that heat up the pool water.
 These panels are installed on the existing pool plumbing.
 The pool pump filter pumps water through the solar heating panel and back into the pool.

-As the name implies, this is a plastic blanket made of “bubbles” that use the sun’s rays to trap the heat in the blanket and warm the pool water below.
-These solar pool covers are great for heating your pool up on a sunny day and working hard to prevent evaporation, therefore maintaining your pool’s temperature.
+As the name implies, a solar cover is a plastic blanket made of “bubbles” that use the sun’s rays to trap the heat in the blanket and warm the pool water below.
+These solar blankets are great for heating your pool up on a sunny day and working hard to prevent evaporation, therefore maintaining your pool’s temperature.